frankstepanski/node-express-course/week3/readme.md

 const json = JSON.stringify(car);
 ```

+And voila!
+The car variable now holds a regular javascript object that we can work with in our code.

 The process of parsing received JSON data from a REST API is called **deserialization**.

 >Deserialization is the reverse process where the byte stream is used to recreate the actual JavaScript object in memory.